LennartFr/ALFTrading/README.md

 Stock exchanges often function as "continuous auction" markets with buyers and sellers consummating transactions via open outcry at a central location such as the floor of the exchange or by using an electronic trading platform.

+https://youtu.be/dFAiChOmoGI Stockmarket for Beginners, How to invest.

+https://youtu.be/ZCFkWDdmXG8 How does the stockmarket work?

+https://youtu.be/_sPVwmGFAiA What is a dividend?

 ## <img src="https://github.com/LennartFr/ALFTrading/blob/master/Robo-advisor-money.jpg" witdh=500>

 ## Automated trading systems